 The Addendum Data is a set of indicators identifying the individual addendums that may be incorporated into a contract.
 If a contract is executed for business in Canada or including Canada, then the Canadian Addendum and its Transaction Confirmation may apply.
 If a contract is executed for business in Mexico or including Mexico, then the Mexican Addendum and its Transaction Confirmation may apply.

 The Contract As-Of Date identifies the original date the Contract is established.
 It is not changed during the lifespan of the contract.
 The Contract Effective Date identifies the date that the contract, and any updates, goes into effect for natural gas sales and purchase transactions.
-The Transaction Effective Date may be changed by updates to the TC Dataset.
+The Transaction Confirmation Effective Date may be changed by updates to the TC Dataset.
 The Transaction Date Time in the Tracking Group Data reflects the date modifications were made to the TC Dataset.

 Party A and Party B are the terms used to identify the two parties to the contract.
 Seller and Buyer are the terms to identify the responsibility of either Party A or Party B on each of the Transaction Confirmations.
 Each party to the contract is responsible for the values of and maintenance of the data related to their designated party in the TC Dataset.